Upsides of studying at home: Pyjamas, privacy, peace and quiet, Netflix, bed…

 If crossing the road is too much effort (after all, by Week 12 everything feels like an effort), there are plenty of spacious balconies at NUspace.
 You just have to know how to reach them.
 The easiest one to access is on Level 1, near the Student Kitchen.

 Wow, finding somewhere to study outside at Callaghan is truly a struggle.
 It’s almost as if the entire campus isn’t surrounded by greenery?

 But where are the best spots?

-The grassy knoll where the Drama Theatre used to be is central to everything.
+The grassy knoll outside the Auchmuty Library is central to everything.
 The ICT Building also has its own private courtyard which is neat.
 Over on Hunter side, Park on the Hill always brings the good vibes.
 I think I might leave this one up to you though!

 Ever wondered if frequent duckling sightings assist with productivity?
 Yea, me too.
 Luckily you can sit overlooking the Pond by the Ganda Burung Cafe to do some research of your own.
 It’s the perfect spot to grab some Vitamin D while having a bite to eat or doing some prep for your next class.
 If big open spaces are more your thing the Library Quad is the perfect place to kick back and get some study done.